AnaisGibert/Growth_trait_metaanalysis/README.md

 This repository contains all the code used in the manuscript:

-* Title: "Plant species traits and growth rates: meta-analysis shows correlations change with plant size as predicted"
+* Title: "On the link between functional traits and growth rate: meta-analysis shows effects change with plant size, as predicted"
 * Authors: Anais Gibert, Emma F. Gray, Mark Westoby,  Ian J. Wright, and Daniel S. Falster,
-* Year of publication:
+* Year of publication: accepted
+* Journal: Journal of Ecology
 * doi:

 Synopsis of the study